trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

-# Create Dashboards
+# Dashboards

-With Dashboards you can :
+With Dashboards you can,

 - Add / remove / reposition modules.